The Basic Attention Token (BAT) is a cryptocurrency designed specifically for use with the Brave web browser.

 Meanwhile, publishers can successfully monetise sites without needing to give up the lion’s share of profits to middlemen like Google AdSense.

 If it all works as planned, the end result is a win-win-win for users, advertisers and publishers and an incentive for all to participate.

 How BAT tokens are distributed

 There’s a total limit of 1.5 billion BAT tokens, of which 1 billion are in circulation.
 There is no inflation.

 BAT will be circulated and divided among the winners:

-- Users: Users are the viewers that opt-in to advertising on the Brave platform.
+Users: Users are the viewers that opt-in to advertising on the Brave platform.
 They receive a small portion of the Basic Attention Tokens distributed for their attention.
-They can use BAT to sell, tip publishers, purchase premium Brave services or features, or anything else they want.
+They can use BAT to sell, tip publishers, purchase premium Brave services or anything else they want.

-For advertisers, it means better returns on investment through higher audience retention, more accurate tailoring of content to interest and more effective tracking of audience engagement.
-These measurements are facilitated through:
+For advertisers, it means better returns on investment through higher audience retention, more accurate tailoring of content to a reader's interest and more effective tracking of audience engagement.
+These measurements are facilitated through the following: